TheHellishPandaa/DHCP-Server/README.md

 # DHCP-Server

-Your script for managing a DHCP server installation and configuration on an Ubuntu system
+script for managing a DHCP server installation and configuration on an Ubuntu system

 # Installation & Usage